deanebarker/content-cloud-response-providers/README.md

 ### Content Cloud Usage

 1. Compile the `src` directory into your project
-2. In Edit Mode, add and publish a `StaticSiteRoot` page somewhere in the tree
+2. In Edit Mode, add and publish a `ResponseProviderRoot` page somewhere in the tree
 3. Add your zip file as an asset _for that page_ (at the default config, the file should publish automatically; if you changed this setting, you'll need to publish it)

-Request the `StaticSiteRoot` in your browser.
+Request the `ResponseProviderRoot` in your browser.
 You should see the contents of `index.html`.
 It should load the referenced image from the subdirectory.

-If you add `images/[image-name.jpg]` onto the URL of `StaticSiteRoot` page, you should see the image directly.
+If you add `images/[image-name.jpg]` onto the URL of `ResponseProviderRoot` page, you should see the image directly.

 ## Commands

-There are several "magic" URL paths that will perform actions or provide information when called on a `StaticSiteRoot` (note: the below are *double* underscores):
+There are several "magic" URL paths that will perform actions or provide information when called on a `ResponseProviderRoot` (note: the below are *double* underscores):

 * **__contents:** Will display the contents of the zip archive
 * **__context:** Will return a JSON payload of information about the static site: